liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-entries-screenlet/03-creating-the-server-calls.markdown

 3. Create the listener.

-4. Create and implement the interactor interface.
+4. Create and implement the Interactor interface.

-This sequence of steps is identical to the one you followed when you created the Get Guestbooks Screenlet's interactor.
+This sequence of steps is identical to the one you followed when you created the Get Guestbooks Screenlet's Interactor.
 Likewise, the components you create here are almost identical to the analogous components you created for Get Guestbooks Screenlet.
 Therefore, this article only explains the parts unique to Get Entries Screenlet.
 For a detailed explanation of each component, see